What is Spiritan Pedagogy?

 - Academic Freedom

 To read the article by Duaime, click here.

 To consider ways that Duquesne Faculty integrate Spiritan Pedagogy into teaching read:

-III.
 How do Duquesne faculty incorporate Spiritan values in their teaching practices?

 Openness to the Spirit